PSU-ICDS/icds_docs/docs/file-system/transferring-files.md

 	Collections inside group storage with non-standard naming conventions (where $USER (above) is not a Penn State ID) will not work by default.
 	Please contact us to set up an exception.

-## Firefox

-With Firefox, you can access OneDrive and other such sites, and upload and download files. <br>
-From the [Portal Interactive Desktop][portalID], select Web Browser from the Applications menu.
-[portalID]: ../getting-started/connecting.md#portal

-Firefox is also available via `ssh -X`, after loading its module with `module load firefox`.
-From the command line, execute `firefox`.

 ## sftp